tgm-team/tgm/README.md

 ## About The Project

-_OpenDG_ is a Python library for scalable and efficent temporal graph learning methods.
+_OpenDG_ is a Python library for scalable and efficient temporal graph learning methods.

 ### Library Highlights